Someguy123/golosjs-lib/README.md

 The Chain library contains utility functions related to the chain state, as well as a transaction builder and a login class.

 #### Transaction builder
 The transaction builder can be used to construct any transaction, sign it, and broadcast it.
-To broadcast a transaction you need to be connected to a `steemd` node with the `network_broadcast_api` enabled.
+To broadcast a transaction you need to be connected to a `golosd` node with the `network_broadcast_api` enabled.

 For an example of how to create transaction, see below:

 ```
 // First generate the private key using the Login class
-var { TransactionBuilder, Login } = require("steemjs-lib");
+var { TransactionBuilder, Login } = require("golosjs-lib");
 var login = new Login();
 login.setRoles(["posting"]);
 var loginSuccess = login.checkKeys({